Checkpoint (Buffy the Vampire Slayer): Plot

-Quentin Travers and a large team of Watchers arrive at the Magic Box.
-They disrupt business, sending paying customers home, and criticize Giles' selection of merchandise.
-They announce that the Magic Box will be closed for the duration of the Council's stay in Sunnydale.
-Giles is frustrated and takes an antagonistic position, and then learns that the Council plans on conducting an extensive review of Buffy's methods, skills, and abilities.
-Quentin announces that they have information on Glory, but will not reveal it until Buffy's skills have been comprehensively tested and she proves she can handle the information; if she fails, the shop will be closed permanently and Giles will be deported.
-Buffy and Giles realize that they must cooperate with the Council, which is powerful enough to carry out all its threats.
-Buffy worries that she may fail, placing everyone in even greater danger.
+Quentin Travers and a large team of Watchers arrive at the Magic Box and shut it down.
+Quentin announces that the Council plans on conducting a review of Buffy's methods, skills, and abilities.
+The Watchers have information on Glory, but will not reveal it until Buffy passes their tests; if she fails, the shop will be closed permanently and Giles will be deported.
+Buffy and Giles realize that they have to cooperate with the Council, but if Buffy fails, she will put everyone in even greater danger.